canvas-medical/documentation/collections/_api/documentreference.md

                 type: string
                 description: Type the reference refers to (e.g. "Patient").
           - name: date
-            description: When this document reference was created.
+            description: When this document reference was created in Canvas.
-            type: date
+            type: datetime
           - name: author
             description: >-
               Who and/or what authored the document.